The Jerk: Production

 By 1977, comedian Steve Martin was experiencing wild success.
-He wished to cross over to a film career, believing it promised more longevity.
-Basing his film proposal on a line from his act—"It wasn't always easy for me; I was born a poor black child"—he fleshed out his ideas into a series of notes he intended to deliver to studios.
+He wanted to cross over to a film career, believing it promised more longevity.
+Basing his film proposal on a line from his act — "It wasn't always easy for me; I was born a poor black child" — he fleshed out his ideas into a series of notes he intended to deliver to studios.
 With confidence in his budding standup career, he imagined it would not be difficult to break into Hollywood.
 Instead, he found it more difficult than expected.
-Bill McEuen was acquainted with Paramount Pictures president David Picker, and passed along his notes, which the studio read carefully.
-It described a series of odd jobs lead character "Steve" would hold in his saga, but Paramount passed on the project.
+Bill McEuen was acquainted with Paramount Pictures president David Picker, and convinced Picker to sign Martin for a three-year contract at the studio after showing him one of his routines at the Boarding House comedy club in San Francisco.

-Picker moved to Universal Studios around this time, and moved the film along with him.
-Martin was able to pick which director he wanted to work with, and chose Carl Reiner, famous for his work on The Dick Van Dyke Show.
+Martin passed along his notes, which the studio read carefully.
+It described a series of odd jobs lead character "Steve" would hold in his saga.
+Martin developed this concept into the first draft of The Jerk, but Paramount passed on the project after Picker left the studio.
+However, Picker convinced his new employer Universal Studios to sign a distribution deal for the film, which would leave Martin in creative control of the project.
+Martin was able to pick which director he wanted to work with.
+Martin initially chose Mike Nichols, but Nichols then "bowed out" of the project in 1978.
+Martin's next choice was Carl Reiner, famous for his work on The Dick Van Dyke Show.

 The duo met constantly, and the film's title grew out of their conversations.
 Martin recounts in his memoir:It needs to be something short, yet have the feeling of an epic tale.
 Like Dostoyevsky's The Idiot, but not that.
 Like The Jerk.

 Martin wrote the part of "Marie" with Bernadette Peters in mind.
-He adapted several bits of his standup act to fit within the film, such as a monologue in which he emotionally exits a scene, remarking "I don't need anything," but nevertheless picking up each object he passes on his way out.
+He adapted several bits of his standup act to fit within the film, such as a monologue in which he emotionally exits a scene, remarking "I don't need anything", but nevertheless picking up each object he passes on his way out.
 In co-writing the script with Carl Gottlieb and Michael Elias, their goal was to provide a laugh on each page of the screenplay.

+Principal photography took 45 days using 85 locations in Greater Los Angeles, on a $4.6 million budget.
+This included Mohammed al Fassi's mansion in Beverly Hills, Pasadena, Westlake Village and Devonshire Downs in Northridge.
 In shooting the film, Reiner "ran a joyful set", according to Martin, with the cast and crew eating lunch together each day.
 Martin's favorite moment of the film, as he detailed in his 2007 memoir Born Standing Up, was the scene in which he and Peters sing "Tonight You Belong to Me".
 Martin felt the moment was touching, and waited in anticipation at the film's premiere screening in St. Louis.
 Unfortunately, much of the audience left during the scene to buy more popcorn.